Skip to Content

 Usually you’ll get an understanding of your personalities and whether or not they mesh during the first visit, but sometimes it takes a few sessions to establish.

-While this list certainly isn’t extensive, asking the right questions can certainly help you get information that will help you determine if the therapist in question is the right one to help you on your mental health journey.
+While this list certainly isn’t extensive, asking the right questions can certainly help you get information that will help.
+These types of questions to ask at a first meeting will help you determine if the therapist in question is the right one to help you on your mental health journey.

 20 Questions to Ask Your Therapist First Meeting